-WDN is a unique network of like-minded women.
-Membership combines the benefits of a nurturing social community with timely and relevant education, fast-response, high-impact collaborations, and strategic philanthropic initiatives.
+WDN is a unique network of women with shared values and a shared vision for a world that is more fair, just, and sustainable for all.
+Membership combines the benefits of a supportive social community with timely and relevant education, high-impact collaborations, and strategic philanthropic initiatives.
 When a woman joins WDN, she grows in many ways: she amplifies her voice and the voices of other progressive women, and she leverages her influence and power as an activist and philanthropist.

 Donna P. Hall